Faraz786-op/mini-incident-management-system/mini-incident-management-system/README.md

   - Incidents Created per Day
   - Incidents by State
 - Dashboard displaying both reports.
+- Sets the state to Closed after 7 days automatically with Flow Designer.
+- Auto-populate Description based on selected Category using GlideAjax + Script Include Functionality.
 - GitHub version-controlled project with documentation and screenshots.

 ---